gerard33/sony-bravia/README.md

 ### Instructions to add the plugin to Domoticz:
 See https://www.domoticz.com/wiki/Using_Python_plugins.
-* place the .py files from this gitbub in domoticz/plugins/sony/
+* Place the .py files from this gitbub in domoticz/plugins/sony/

-* give the file execute permissions
+* Give the file execute permissions (chmod +x plugin.py)

-* restart the Domoticz service
+* Restart the Domoticz service

 * Setup / Hardware / Add a device